blackpeps/dbmslab2023/08. Implementation of orderby, group by, and having/readme.md

-## 08. Implementation of order by, group by, and having.
+# 08. Implementation of order by, group by, and having.

-> This section will contain two practice questions.
-You may write any one of these in the rough record, while the other will be referred for the lab exam. **But for the fair record, you may only write what is given by the teacher.**

----

-### Practise Question 1
+## AIM

+To implement the order by, group by, having clause

+## Theory

+- **ORDER BY:** In RDBMS, the ORDER BY clause is used to sort the result set of a query based on one or more columns in ascending or descending order, allowing for the presentation of data in a specific sequence.

+- **GROUP BY and HAVING:** GROUP BY is used to group rows with similar values in one or more columns, and HAVING is applied in conjunction with GROUP BY to filter the grouped data based on a specified condition, enabling aggregate functions to be used on the grouped data.

+## QUESTIONS

 Create a table named 'Student' and insert some values.
 Then answer the questions followed.